sabahtalateh/gic/readme.md

 ## Stages

 Container has two predefined `stages`: `Start` and `Stop`.
-It can be useful for opening/closing db client sockets, starting/stopping worker event consumers and so on.
+It can be useful for opening/closing db client sockets, starting/stopping event consumers and workers and so on.
 To implement `Start` or `Stop` for some component use `gic.WithStart` and `gic.WithStop`.
 Pass function accepting `context.Context` and component.
 Context can be set from outside to stop `stage` execution with timeout